Can Foreign Drivers Get Cheap Car Insurance?

 - Conventional cheap car insurance: If you plan to be driving in the U.S. for a few months, it’s worth comparing quotes from different insurers to find cheap insurance.
-You may run into a few hiccups: If you don’t have a U.S. address or driver’s license, insurers may be reluctant to offer you coverage, or they may quote higher rates.
+You may run into a few hiccups: You’ll need to register a purchased vehicle in your name in order to buy an auto insurance policy.
+If you don’t have a U.S. address or driver’s license, insurers may be reluctant to offer you coverage, or they may quote higher rates.
 If you successfully find cheap car insurance for foreign drivers, you may want to purchase a plan for six months to a year, then cancel when you head back home.
 Here’s our guide to canceling car insurance.

 All foreign drivers in the United States, regardless of origins, need a valid driver’s license.
 Generally, the license issued by your country of origin will work, but the exact requirements change by state.
 Some states require foreign nationals to get an International Driving Permit (IDP) from their own country, which also serves as an English translation of your license.